 Being in the knowing is a strange space for many to grasp (it really is hard to hold onto) or understand but it’s where I live.
 Although some describe it as ‘walking in two worlds’–that of the earthly, tangible & visible and that of the invisible & spirit–I actually don’t.
 I live in this space knowing that ‘no separation’ is an actuality and not defined by human limitations of universal ‘laws’, bureaucracies, and other interesting designs.

-This dance I do with all things is one that includes clear (not necessarily understood, by the way), open communication.
+This dance I do with all things is one that includes clear, though not necessarily understood, open communication.
 And life unfolds as I move–often without trust or faith–in a unique partnership.

 When I left Texas in late May, I knew I would be going back through the Navajo Nation.
 I didn’t know why but I knew it would be soon.
 So, when the client said, “That’s what he said” I followed with, “Is he Navajo?”
 Guess what the answer was.